mitre/caldera/docs/How-to-Build-Agents.md

 * **payload**: A payload file name which must be downloaded before running the command, if applicable

-Now, you'll want to revise your agent to loop through all the instructions, executing each command and POSTing the response to the /result endpoint.
+Now, you'll want to revise your agent to loop through all the instructions, executing each command and POSTing the response back to the /beacon endpoint.
 You should pause after running each instruction, using the sleep time provided inside the instruction.
 ```
-data=$(echo '{"id":$id, "output":$output, "status": $status, "pid":$pid}' | base64)
+data=$(echo '{"result":{"id":$id, "output":$output, "status": $status, "pid":$pid}}' | base64)
-curl -s -X POST -d $data localhost:8888/result
+curl -s -X POST -d $data localhost:8888/beacon
 sleep $instruction_sleep
 ```

-The POST details are as follows:
+The POST details inside the result are as follows:

 * **id**: the ID of the instruction you received
 * **output**: the base64 encoded output from running the instruction